 Research course related to gender and sexuality, by WS advisor approval

 - Senior Capstone Seminar.

 WS 440 Women's Studies Senior Capstone (offered winter term only).

 - Women’s Studies Electives.

-Women's Studies credits to bring the total number of WS courses to 27 (excluding WS 240, Intro. to WS and cognates)
+Women's Studies credits to bring the total number of WS credits to 27 (excluding WS 240, Intro. to WS and cognates)

 - Feminist Thought: WS 330

 Two courses at the 300 or 400 level, neither in Women’s Studies nor cross-listed, are required.
 Chemistry 210 and 215 may also be counted as cognates.
 In order to ensure that the interdisciplinary Women’s Studies major is complemented by training in a single discipline, these courses will normally be in the same department.
 Cognate courses should not be courses on women but should provide supporting skills or contexts for the study of women.
 (Cognate courses may be in a second major.)

 You can find a list of where courses fit in these requirements by term:

 - fall term 2015